ktorio/ktor-build-plugins/README.md

 ### Install the plugin

-To install the plugin, add it to the `plugins` block of your `build.gradle.kts` ...
+To install the plugin, add it to the `plugins` block of your `build.gradle.kts`:

 ```kotlin
 plugins {